|new article body|

 You can remove both our partial and complete dentures from your mouth.
 We suggest that you remove them at night to give your mouth some rest.
 The pressure of the dentures can cause some discomfort on your gums and jawbones.

 Removing the dentures at night also gives you a chance to clean them properly.

 Whether you have a partial or a full denture, you need to clean them, removing any debris and bacteria that are on them.
 If you leave the debris or bacteria, you run the risk of letting an infection spread throughout your mouth.

 Our dentists and staff can help you determine the proper denture cleaner and dental brushes to use to preserve the condition of your dentures.

 Can You Eat With Dentures?

 As with any dental appliance, there is a slight learning curve when you eat with dentures.
 We often recommend that you start with softer foods and work your way up to harder foods as you get used to chewing with dentures.

 We do our best to make sure the dentures feel as realistic as possible, but you still have to get used to the new feeling.

 Our dentists are experts in fitting patients with dentures.
 We understand the urgency involved when you are suddenly missing teeth.
 We work hard to help your mouth heal as quickly as possible from the tooth extraction so that we can fit you with dentures as quickly as possible.

-If you are around Colorado Springs and ready to discuss your options to replace your missing teeth, call SmileCOS Dentistry at (719) 394-3304 today!
+If you are in or around Colorado Springs, CO, and you are ready to discuss your options to replace your missing teeth, call SmileCOS Dentistry at (719) 394-3304 today!